tverdokhlebd/MinedIn/README.md

 - pool balance and reported hashrate
 - estimated rewards per hour/day/week/month/year
 - coin information (block time, last block, difficulty, nethash and etc)

+If you want to develop own app see https://github.com/tverdokhlebd/MinedIn/wiki/JSON-API-Documentation.

 ---
 Public API of services are listed below.
 New public API of services will be added with time.